Viewtiful/aws-elb-health-state-macosx-menubar/README.md

 ## Configuration

 Inside the function `buildInterface`
-  1. You need to edit the title, line 40: `local title = { "myService" }`
+  1. You need to edit the title, line 42: `local title = { "myService" }`
-  2. You need to edit the table `loadBalancerMonitored` that you want to monitor
+  2. You need to edit the table, line 44 `loadBalancerMonitored` that you want to monitor

   Example:
   ```